AlbertPWilliams/TwitterLike/README.md

 10. TODO Externalise strings into .properties, I started to do this.
 11. TODO Better logging (log4j).
 I started to look at this also.
 12. TODO Better frontend (using twitter bootstrap for styling).
+13. TODO I was thinking of trying to use OpenAuth.

 **My immediate focus will be finding out the issues with deploying successfully on PWS.**